Magsayo wins WBC title, Marcial victorious in boxing comeback

-Life in Bohol came to a halt as locals gathered to witness the fights, with many showing strong support for their fellow Boholano, Magsayo.
+Life in many areas of Bohol came to a halt as locals gathered to watch the event, supporting fellow Boholano Mark Magsayo, a native of Tagbilaran.

 Topics in this story